fjarri/Jute.jl/docs/src/manual.md

 The [`@testgroup`](@ref Jute.@testgroup) definitions can contain other [`@testgroup`](@ref Jute.@testgroup) definitions and [`@testcase`](@ref Jute.@testcase) definitions.

-The `exit()` call is required to signal about any test failures to the processes that initiate the execution of the test suite, for instance CI tools.
+The `exit()` call is required to signal about any test failures to the processes that initiate the execution of the test suite, for instance, CI tools.
 [`runtests()`](@ref Jute.runtests) returns `1` if there were failed tests, `0` otherwise.

 !!! note